elgervb/skeletonSPA/README.md

 express        | Task to start a Express server on port 4000 express-lr     | Task to start a Express server on port 4000 and used the live reload functionality.
 Depends on: express, live-reload images         | Task to optimize and deploy all images found in folder `src/img/**`.
 Result is copied to `dist/assets/img` live-reload    | Start the live reload server.
 Live reload will be triggered when a file in the `dist` folder or the index.html changes.
+This will add a live-reload script to the page, which makes it all happen.
 Depends on: watch scripts        | Task to handle and deploy all javascript, application & vendor.
 Depends on: scripts-app, scripts-vendor scripts-app    | Minifies all javascript found in the `src/js/**` folder.
 All files will be concatenated into `app.js`.
 Minified and non-minified versions are copied to the dist folder.
 This will also generete sourcemaps for the minified version.
 Depends on: docs scripts-vendor | Task to handle all vendor specific javasript.
 All vendor javascript will be copied to the dist directory.
 Also a concatinated version will be made, available in \dist\assets\js\vendor\vendor.js